 Nostalgia power was established as the first nostalgia free flight program sponsored by the NFFS and includes approved model designs of the 1943-1956 period, powered by original engines of the era plus selected post-Nostalgia engines.
-See the NFFS Rule Book regarding rules for Nostalgia Power.
-The recently updated NFFS Nostalgia Power Eligible Design List 2019-2020 is now available.
+See the NFFS Rule Book (2022-2023) regarding rules for Nostalgia Power.
+The recently updated Nostalgia Power Eligible Design List (2022-2023) is now available.

 About 20 years ago, Ralph and Walt Prey led a movement to resurrect interest in flying models that originated in the post WW II-mid-’50s era.
 Their intent: establish a free-flight power discipline that would encourage flying these designs in an enjoyable, low-key environment.
 This early work has been augmented through yeoman efforts of Bob Larsh, who was primarily responsible for production of detailed lists of eligible Nostalgia model designs and engines.
 Harry Murphy was also instrumental in early efforts to promote Nostalgia.